Master's Degree in Experimental Psychology (MS EXP PSY)

 - One-on-one faculty mentoring of student research.

-We are proud of the accomplishments of our current and former students.
-Most of our students present their research at national or regional conferences.
+We are proud of the accomplishments of our students.
+Most students present their research at national or regional conferences.
 Some are also successful at publishing their research or receiving funding for their research activities.

 - Congratulations to Rosalind Chaffee for receiving a Spring 2013 Masters Research Fellowship from the School of Graduate Studies and Research at Central for her thesis work.

-- Congratulations to Whitney Stefani (Graduated, Fall 2012) and Ginnie Hershberger (Graduated, Spring 2013) for starting in their dream PhD programs in the Fall 2013.
-Whitney started in the Communications PhD program at Washington State University and Ginnie started in the Psychology PhD program at Arizona State University.
+- Congratulations to Whitney Stefani (Graduated, Fall 2012) and Ginnie Hershberger (Graduated, Spring 2013) for starting PhD programs in the Fall 2013 in the Communications PhD program at Washington State University and the Psychology PhD program at Arizona State University, respectively.
 Congrats to them both!!

 - Congratulations to Joshua Parker (Graduated) for receiving a Spring 2012 Masters Research Fellowship from the Office of Graduate Studies and Research at Central for his thesis work entitled "Mobile phone technology and its effect on affect: Extension and Replication".